CONGENITAL TORTICOLLIS

 What is Congenital Torticollis?

+Congenital Torticollis, sometimes known colloquially as “wryneck,” refers to when a baby comes out of the womb with a tilted head.
 The term “Congenital” refers to any condition that exists in a patient from birth.
-Torticollis, sometimes known colloquially as “wryneck,” refers to when a baby comes out of the womb with a tilted head.
-With Congenital Torticollis, a baby’s chin will angle towards a shoulder, while the top of their head tilts the opposite direction.
-Physicians urge immediate treatment in order to prevent the baby from growing an uneven bone structure that will limit the future range of motion in the face and skull.
+Moreover, with Congenital Torticollis, a baby’s chin will angle towards a shoulder, while the top of their head tilts the opposite direction.
+Additionally, Physicians urge immediate treatment in order to prevent the baby from growing an uneven bone structure.
+This will limit the future range of motion in the face and skull.

 Indication Of Congenital Torticollis